zhenliatbrown/MESO-DPD_LAMMPS/doc/src/Speed_gpu.rst

 * Using multiple MPI tasks (2-10) per GPU will often give the best performance, as allowed my most multicore CPU/GPU configurations.
-  Using too many MPI tasks will result in wors performance due to growing overhead.
+  Using too many MPI tasks will result in worse performance due to growing overhead with the growing number of MPI tasks.
 * If the number of particles per MPI task is small (e.g. 100s of particles), it can be more efficient to run with fewer MPI tasks per GPU, even if you do not use all the cores on the compute node.